mabruzzo/pairstat/docs/source/Contributing.rst

    A fair amount of refactoring could be done to simplify/improve certain aspects.
    Some of the required refactoring is described `here <https://github.com/mabruzzo/pairstat/issues/1>`__.

-2. There are a handful of oportunities for optimizing the performance of the package (most of them require significant structural changes).
+2. There are a handful of opportunities for optimizing the performance of the package (most of them require significant structural changes).
-   A description of som of these opportunities can be found `here <https://github.com/mabruzzo/pairstat/issues/2>`__.
+   A description of some of these opportunities can be found `here <https://github.com/mabruzzo/pairstat/issues/2>`__.

 Undocumented Functionality